Aryaman73/aryaman73.github.io/content/posts/j1-visa-guide.md

 Please note that you can start doing Step 3 while you wait to get your forms back.

+---

 ## Step 3: Complete & Submit DS-160
 The DS-160 is a general form that is required for almost every US visa application.
 It asks for your personal information, family information, travel history, employment history, education, and a whole lot more.
 The link for this form is [https://ceac.state.gov/genniv/](https://ceac.state.gov/genniv/).

-This is a long-form and will take you a few dedicated hours to complete (probably over a few days).
+This is a long form and will take you a few dedicated hours to complete (probably over a few days).
 You only require your DS-2019 and SEVIS payment receipt on the very last step of this form, so I would recommend starting this form as soon as possible, and submitting it once you have those documents in hand.

 Note that "submitting" this form does nothing other than store it in some server somewhere and generate a confirmation barcode you use to book the interview.
 Though you can not edit the information after submitting it, you can always create a new form.
 Once your interview is booked, however, you can not change the information on the DS-160 (since you link the interview with one specific DS-160 barcode).